 We obviously don’t get hit with the cold winter weather they have to endure in northern states, but this doesn’t mean Arizonans can fall asleep on preventing dry skin.
 As you’ll see, preventing and treating cracked, fissured skin is important.
-The good news, though, is that a foot soak for dry skin not only helps – it’s also relaxing and rejuvenating at the same time!
+The good news, our Arizona podiatrist says, is that a foot soak for dry skin not only helps – it’s also relaxing and rejuvenating at the same time!

 Dry skin can be downright painful.
 Even more concerning, cracks and fissures increase infection risk, which can be dangerous for individuals who have diabetes.
 If the fissures are deep enough, bleeding can be an issue as well.